dazigemm/DIY-Life/README.md

 * (5 points) Integrate user authentication
 	* sign up and register
 * (5 points) Automate functional testing for all routes
-	* Plan to use Selenium
+	* Plan to use PhantomJS
 	* Test through all routes in each story

 10 points total out of 8 required points